manjeshpv/docs.minio.io/_posts/2016-03-14-minio-server.markdown

 title:  MINIO CLOUD STORAGE SERVER
 comments: true
 categories : [minio, server, ruby, docs, examples]
 permalink: minio-server
 sub: server
 page: Quick Start Guide
 ---

-Minio is an open source object storage server released under Apache License v2.
-It is best suited for storing unstructured data such as photos, videos, log files, backups, container / VM images etc. Size of a single object can range from few KBs to 5TB.
-It is compatible with Amazon S3 cloud storage service.
+Minio is an object storage server released under Apache License v2, compatible with Amazon S3 cloud storage service.
+It is best suited for storing unstructured data such as photos, videos, log files, backups, container / VM images etc. Size of an object can range from a few KBs to a maximum of 5TB.

-Minio Server follows a minimalist design philosophy.
-It is a single binary light enough to be bundled along application stack, similar to NodeJS, Redis, MySQL and the likes.
-Minio uses continous ... - TODO

 ## <span>1</span> Install

+Minio server is light enough to be bundled with application stack, similar to NodeJS, Redis and MySQL.

 <ul class="list-unstyled list-inline btn-action">
     <li class="dropdown">